 Raglan isn’t a Māori word – this fun New Zealand road trip destination is named after a British commander and was originally known as Whāingaroa meaning “long pursuit”.
 The town itself offers great café culture and plenty of waves for surfing.

 The name is funny enough as it is, but when you consider that “wh” is pronounced “f” in Māori language, it gives it a whole new meaning.
 Fear not – the actual translation of this Mt Ruapehu ski field and village is “genealogy”.

 Why poo?
 Why not?
 The inhabitants of this North Island town are surely sick of this joke but the town sign is a popular photo stop for road trippers passing through.
 The name means “reddish water” and there’s plenty to see in this friendly town.
 You’ll find Scottish heritage, a surf beach, caves, and plenty of accommodation and cafés.

 Wait a mo’!
 Don’t forget to visit the Waitomo Caves, which are home to millions of glowworms that radiate with a natural luminescence.
 The glowworms light up the limestone formations inside in spectacular fashion.
 Definitely worth the trip for your Instagram feed if nothing else!

 We saved the best for last!
 At 85 letters long, this hill in Hawke’s Bay earns the title of the longest place name in the world.
 The full translation is “the place where Tamatea, the man with the big knees, who slid, climbed and swallowed mountains, known as land-eater, played his flute to his loved one.”

 After more?
-Check out other Other Road Trips itinerary options!
+Check out our other road trip itinerary options!